Deploy the ZDM Proxy and monitoring

 Edit the file zdm_monitoring_config.yml

-, located in zdm-proxy-automation/ansible/vars
+, stored at zdm-proxy-automation/ansible/vars

 :